Dapr sidecar (daprd) overview

 daprd arguments relate to the CLI arguments and Kubernetes annotations.

-Start a sidecar along with an application by specifying its unique ID.
-Note
+Start a sidecar alongside an application by specifying its unique ID.

 daprd --app-id myapp